 - Total joint replacement: Similar to arthroplasty, you can expect a recovery time of between 2-6 weeks for total joint replacement.

-When is surgery not recommended?
+When is the procedure not recommended?

 If you have any underlying medical condition that could hinder recovery or put you at a greater risk of undergoing general anesthesia, surgery is not likely a good option for you.
 Your dental professional will continue to work with you to find non-invasive options that can help reduce your discomfort.